dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 To find PCB footprints to match the package type attributes of your Schematic symbols, EasyEDA will search the available PCB libraries.

 EasyEDA will search your own PCB Libs from the **My Parts** section first.
-If it doesn’t find a matching footprint there then it will search in the System PCB Libs.
+If it doesn't find a matching footprint there then it will search in the System PCB Libs.

 So, for example, if your symbol calls up a “**TO220**” package, you have a **TO220**  package in your My Parts section and there is a “**TO220**” package in the system PCB Libs, then EasyEDA will use the  “**TO220**” package in your My Parts and ignore the system PCB Lib.